Tommaso93/MSSM_Analysis/README.md

 - The string of the dataset you want to produce the corresponding tree in the root file (only bbA dataset available);
 - The corresponding mass value of the signal mass, 0 for background.

+For background samples, only "DY_nlo1" and "ttbar_nlo" are available.

 Tommaso